saas786/obsidian-notes-1/HECO/Wastewater Management.md

 -	discharges steam to atmosphere
 -	used during startup to control pressure

-Oil Interceptor (Oily Sump)
+Oil Interceptor / Oil-Water Separators (Oily Sump):
 -	wait for oil to settle on top, then clean out with absorbant pads

-Oil-Water Separator
 -	prevents contamination of bodies of water adjacent to the power plant
 -	oil contaminated runoff collected in floor drains throughout plant and drains to a sump equipped with an oil-water separator